 “He was just some crazy, homeless guy,” the boy said.
 He held his phone in the air as if it were a trophy.

 Paul moved as close as he could get to the victim in the stretcher when he heard one of the ambulance drivers say, “I think we lost him,” in a somber voice.
 He looked at the dead man lying in the stretcher, a red baseball cap pulled over his face.
 It was the man from the library who had been reading a book over another man’s shoulder.
 The man who’d been called ‘crazy.’

 After a few minutes, most of the wild-eyed sane ones had dispersed, leaving trails of dust behind, on to their next adventure.
 Paul turned away from the scene, feeling more alone than he’d ever felt in his life.
 Just then, he saw a young girl across the street, staring into the empty scene, forlorn face, her hair in two ponytails.
 He moved closer to see a single tear rolling down her little face.
 Hope burned bright within him.

 Grace Mattioli is the author of Olive Branches Don’t Grow on Trees, Discovery of an Eagle, and The Bird that Sang in Color.
-These family drama books are available from all major online book sellers, including Amazon, Barnes & Noble, and Apple Books.
+These books are available from all major online book sellers, including Amazon, Barnes & Noble, and Apple Books.